 The Mahogany Grill, located in the historic Starter Hotel.
-We have a great affection for this place, as it was our dinner spot when we first discovered Durango.
 You get the sense of stepping back in time, and the dining room is grand and romantic.

 Eolus, named after the majestic Mt.
 Eolus, this fine dining spot is warm and inviting, using locally sourced ingredients and specializing in signature cocktails.
 A romantic venue that will warm your hearts.

-Season’s, one of Durango’s long-standing casual bistro settings, this charming place is also located in the historic downtown area.
-They offer a seasonal menu using locally sourced ingredients, and the atmosphere makes you feel right at home.
+Season’s, Also located in the downtown and one of Durango’s long-standing casual bistro settings, they offer a seasonal menu using locally sourced ingredients, and the atmosphere makes you feel right at home.

 WALK THE HISTORIC DOWNTOWN

-Durango is an artist’s hub.
-There are so many wonderful galleries, shops and things to do in the downtown area, so stroll hand-in-hand and enjoy them all.
-Stop in at the Toh-Atin Gallery of Native American and Southwest arts, lose yourselves in Karyn Gabaldon’s elegant gallery of paintings and unique jewelry and ceramics, treasure hunt in the fun and jam-packed Durango Antique Market, find artful jewelry at Diane West Jewelry & Art, treat yourselves to artisan ice creams at Cream Bean Berry, dress like the west and get a photo at Thru The Lens, stop by the funky awesome Studio & gallery co-op of local artists, be sure to stop into every photography gallery you see, or spend a couple hours making your own souvenir glass art plate or interpretation of your Lovey weekend at Get Fused.
+Durango is an artist’s hub with many innovative and regional galleries, shops and things to do in the downtown area, so stroll hand-in-hand and enjoy them all.
+Stop in at the Toh-Atin Gallery of Native American and Southwest arts, lose yourselves in Karyn Gabaldon’s elegant gallery of paintings and unique jewelry and ceramics, treasure hunt in the fun and jam-packed Durango Antique Market, find artful jewelry at Diane West Jewelry & Art, treat yourselves to artisan ice creams at Cream Bean Berry, dress like the west and get a photo at Thru The Lens, stop by the funky awesome Studio & gallery co-op of local artists, be sure to stop into every photography gallery you see, or spend a couple hours making your own souvenir glass art plate or interpretation of your lovey weekend at Get Fused.